-Karelian is a Finnic language spoken by about 118,000 people mainly in the Russian Republic of Karelia, and also in Finland.
+Karelian is a Finnic language spoken mainly in the Russian Republic of Karelia, and also in Finland.
+In 2010 there were about 25,600 speakers of Karelian in the Russian Federation, and there were 5,000 in Finland in 2018.
 Karelian is official considered a dialect of Finnish in Karelia, though there are moves to have it recognised as a second language.
 East Karelian dialects have little mutual intelligibility with Finnish.

 The earliest known example of written Karelian, and of writing in any Finnic language, is a birch bark letter found at Novgorod in 1957 which dates from the early 13th century.
 It was written in the Cyrillic alphabet and the language is thought to be an archaic form of Olonets Karelian, which is also known as East Karelian or Liwi and is spoken along the Olonka River in the Republic of Karelia.

 Until the 19th century, Karelian was rarely written, except by a few individuals, and was not taught in schools.
 During the 19th century a few books were published in Karelian in the Cyrillic alphabet, including books of prayers, songs, and primers.
 There was no standard way of writing Karelian at the time, and each writer used a slightly different spelling system.

 In 1921, after much debate, Finnish was adopted as the official language of the new Karelian Labour Commune, which became the Karelian Autonomous Soviet Socialist Republic in 1923.
 Some publishing in Karelian continued, and the first Karelian newspaper was published in 1929.